nasrulirfan/CrabFoodUM/README.md

 # CrabFoodUM
-A Grabfood simulator
-CrabFood is defined as
+CrabFood is
-a Desktop application that manages and keeps track of daily delivery order for crabs to ensure the efficiency of delivery services, just think about GrabFood.
+a Java application that manages and keeps track of daily delivery order for crabs to ensure the efficiency of delivery services, just think about GrabFood.